-In 1978, the 3rd Rencontres internationales du cinéma direct “L’Homme regarde l’Homme”, created and initiated by Jacques Willemont and his magazine IMPACT, were held at the Center Pompidou.
+In 1978, the 3rd Rencontres internationales du cinéma direct “L’Homme regarde l’Homme”, created and initiated by Jacques Willemont and his magazine IMPACT, were organised by the Bibliothèque publique d’information at the Centre Pompidou.

 In 1979, the Bibliothèque publique d’information created, at the Centre Pompidou, Cinéma du réel, an international festival of ethnographic and sociological films, with the support of the C.N.R.S. and the Comité du film ethnographique, with the aim of promoting documentary film.